Looking Back (and Ahead) on 30 Years in Thought Leadership Marketing

 By Bob Buday

 I was the luckiest thought leadership marketer alive back then.
-My marketing colleagues at CSC Index and I were handed a concept that we got on the cover of Fortune magazine, helped turn into a mega-best-selling book, and made into a household word that even Dilbert used (derisively, of course!).
+My marketing colleagues at CSC Index and I were handed a concept that we got on the cover of Fortune magazine, turned into a mega-best-selling book, and made a household word that even Dilbert used (derisively, of course!).
 CSC Index grew from $40 million to $200+ million in revenue between the year I started there and 1995, largely from reengineering services.
 And the reengineering consulting market worldwide zoomed to a $5 billion-a-year industry by the mid-1990s, according to Gartner.

 I worked in thought leadership marketing at CSC Index for 10 years, until 1997, and then left to co-launch Bloom Group, bringing what I learned to other organizations.
 By far, most of these were management consulting firms, until the last few years.
+Now we have clinical research organizations, architecture firms, hospitality companies, and many other non-consultants as our clients.

 Since then, much has changed in this field.
 I think it’s worth pondering because the evolution of the practice helps to think how it might evolve in the next few years.
 The most important changes I’ve seen fall into four categories: